Parking on campus

 Liverpool parking information

-The Ngara Ngura Building in Liverpool City is our brand new, state-of-the-art campus.
-It is conveniently located adjacent to Westfield Shopping Centre, the Macquarie Plaza and 800m from the Liverpool transport hub.
+The Ngara Ngura Building is conveniently located adjacent to Westfield Shopping Centre, the Macquarie Plaza and 800m from the Liverpool transport hub.

 There are limited parking spaces available at the campus and these are managed by pre-booking with Divvy Parking. (opens in a new window) For details, please refer to the FAQs below.